Autism Terminology

 Shutdown

-Like a meltdown, a ‘shutdown’ is a physical and emotional response to an intense and overwhelming situation.
-Instead of an outward outburst, a shutdown usually involves the person drawing inward, refusing to interact with others and their environment as a result of their stress and overwhelm.
-Some signs of shutdown include becoming silent and stop communicating, or restricting movement and remaining still.
+Like a meltdown, shutting down is a physical and emotional response to an intense and overwhelming situation.
+Instead of an outward outburst, a shutdown usually involves the person drawing inward, refusing to interact with others and their environment due to their stress and overwhelm.
+Some signs of shutting down include becoming silent, stopping communicating, restricting movement, and remaining still.

 Special interest

-A topic that an Autistic person is highly passionate about and interested in.
+A person with Autism may be highly passionate about and interested in a certain topic.
 They may dedicate a lot of time to learning about and mastering this interest, sometimes to the point of neglecting other important tasks or self-care.
 They may also talk and share a lot about this interest with others, and may find it challenging to engage in conversations that aren't related to their special interest.

 Reddit user @NaturesAperture explained how special interests make them feel: "For me, special interests aren't just hobbies.
 For me, it's something I need to do, not only for enjoyment but also for self-regulation.
 If I don't find some way to engage with special interests regularly, if not daily, it will lead to increases in meltdowns and shutdowns."